 Four questions frequently asked about gospel music are “What is it?”, “When did it start?”, “How did it evolve?” and “What are the different gospel styles?”.

-Here is a compilation which attempts to answer these questions looking back at the history of church music, African roots, African American slavery, gospel music’s evolution, seminal figures of the gospel music genre, and finally a synopsis of gospel music styles up to the present day.
+Here is a compilation which attempts to answer these questions looking back at the history of church music, African roots, African American slavery, gospel music’s evolution, and seminal figures of the gospel music genre.
+The next section (see above) follows on by providing details of gospel music styles up to the present day.

 What is Gospel Music?